ScottWe/solidity-1/tutorials/5_client_data.md

 ### Local Reasoning in SmartACE

-When we apply local reasoning in SmartACE, we partition the addresses into *representative* addresses and *interference* addresses.
-Representatives are used when the address must refer to a single client, such as a literal address or a contract address.
-Interference addresses are used when the address does not refer to a distinct client.
-This distinction is important, as at any point during analysis, we know the exact value of each representative vertex.
+When we apply local reasoning in SmartACE, we partition the addresses into *distinguished* addresses and *representative* addresses.
+Distinguished addresses are used when the address must refer to a single client, such as a literal address or a contract address.
+Representative addresses are used when the address does not refer to a distinct client.
+This distinction is important, as at any point during analysis, we know the exact value of each distinguished vertex.

-[TODO: perhaps we should change the terminology to "distinguished" and "representative".
-Distinguished (currently representative[OLD]) addresses are used to designate a single client.
-Representative[NEW] (currently interference) addresses stand in for any member from a group of clients.
-In other words, it is the "representative of an equivalence class".]

-Before applying local reasoning, SmartACE requires three parameters: the number of representative addresses, the number of interference addresses, and a candidate invariant.
-SmartACE automatically discovers the minimum number of representative and interference addresses, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
+Before applying local reasoning, SmartACE requires three parameters: the number of distinguished addresses, the number of representative addresses, and a candidate invariant.
+SmartACE automatically discovers the minimum number of distinguished and representative addresses, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
 Conversely, the candidate invariant must be provided manually.
 SmartACE then ensures that the candidate is both compositional and adequate.
 In the future, SmartACE will also automate invariant